mattparker/elastichosts-provisioner/README.md

  - set an image for a drive (from the set ElasticHosts provides)
  - create a server with up to 4 drives
  - set a server to avoid sharing hardware with any others
+ - write out a simple ansible .yml inventory file for the servers you've just created

+## CLI options

+    -i     Path to inventory file.
+If not given, will try and use ./server-inventory.json -c     Path to credentials file.
+If not given, will try and use ./set-eh-credentials.php -p     Provider - where you want servers to appear.
+This is ignored at the moment.
+    -o     Path to output file.
+If not given, will use ./servers-created.yml -h     Show this help and exit

+See below for more on what these mean.

 ## Usage